panthistle/popmesh/version 2.4/README.md

 ### Download and Install

 To download the add-on:
-- Click on the 'addon' directory above to open it
+- Click on the 'addon' directory
 - Click on 'PTDBLNPOPM.zip', then select 'Download raw file' and save the zip to your hard drive

 To install the add-on in Blender: